Test (2014 film): Background

 During the time period of 1949 and 1989, Semipalatinsk was used as a testing site for the Soviet Union conducting 456 nuclear tests.
 One of the first weapons tests took place at this testing site in 1949.
 A Limited Test Treaty Ban was put into effect in 1963 allowing the use of underground bombing despite the ban on nuclear testing in the atmosphere or in an environment that will possibly lead to radiation.
-On the bright side, Semipalatinsk testing site was one of the peaceful nuclear testing sites.

 Plot, Characters, and Themes

 Dina, a poor farm girl, lives with her father on a remote farm in the middle of present day Kazakhstan but was a part of the Soviet Union when the movie took place in 1949.
-Tolgat, Dina's father is a farmer and used to fly planes.
+Tolgat, Dina's father, is a farmer and used to fly planes.
 While never stated, it is assumed Tolgat fought in World War II.
 Both Dina and Tolgat show little emotion throughout the film.
 They have experienced trauma and the isolation is brutal.
-Tolgat often comes home with such intense sun burns that he is unable to walk.
+Latest times Tolgat often comes home with such intense burns that he is unable to walk.
+It's not explicitly stated but it's very probably radiation burn.
+Especially because last time he delivered on the track and dies shortly probably from acute radiation syndrome.

 Dina also has two love interests.
 Kaisyn is a local who comes from a similar background to Dina.
 His relationship with her shows more of a passionate and intense intimacy, while her second love interest with Max represents a more goofy and lighthearted love.
-Max is blue eyed and Caucasian.
-He is clearly not from the same area of the Soviet Union and ultimately ends up with Dina in the ends of the movie when a nuclear bomb explodes wiping out Dina's home and everything with it.
+Being blue eyed and Caucasian, he is clearly not from the same area of the Soviet Union and ultimately ends up with Dina in the ends of the movie when a nuclear bomb explodes wiping out Dina's home and everything with it.